Utah State vs. Wyoming NCAA Football Odds, Plays and Insights | November 20, 2021

 Wyoming Stats and Trends

-- Wyoming is 1-1 against the spread and 1-1 overall when the team piles up over 397.7 yards.
+- Wyoming is 1-1 against the spread and 1-1 overall when the team picks up over 397.7 yards.

 - This season the Cowboys have turned the ball over 16 times, one more than the Aggies' takeaways (15).